kevin137/kisa/SLTA_notes_Class03.md

 >           min    𝔼ₓ,ᵧ[ ℓ(y,f(x)) ]
 >          f: x→y
 >
->          given Sₘ = (xₐ,yᵢ)?ᵐ  maybe from last video?
+>          given Sₙ = (xᵢ,yᵢ)₁ⁿ  ~ Pⁿ

-...given a just training set which is a finite set of input-output pairs.
+With Sₙ being the training set which is a finite set of input-output pairs (which is approximating a perfect probabilistic expression of the population statistics, my words...)

-(Expectation value in this case is trying to say that prediction for more common events is more important for less common... so its like a weighted sum) Assuming i.i.d.
-"Independent and identically distributed random variables", this can be relaxed in some cases.
+(The expectation value in the expression above is trying to say that prediction for more common events is more important for less common... so its like a weighted sum)

+Side remark, this is assuming i.i.d.
+"Independent and identically distributed random variables".
+This requirement can be relaxed in some cases.
 Assuming that the data all come from the same distribution is much more crucial.
-The distribution they are coming from actually defines the objective.
+The distribution they are coming from actually _defines_ the objective.
 (Sidetrack on sequential predection where this is not true)

 There is no way to do this exactly, we will have to approximate it.

-#### What is an algorithm?
+#### What is an algorithm ?

 A map that given the data is going to return some function

->          Sₛ ⟼ ^f = ^fₛₘ ≈ fₚ
+>          Sₙ ⟼ ^f = ^f_Sₙ ≈ fₚ
 >          L(^f) ≈ L(fₚ)

-( ^f  as in "f hat"; hat means it depends on the data, both the cardinality and the specific instance, fₚ the exact minimizer of these overall possible functions )
+( ^f  as in "f hat"; hat means an empirical quantity, a quantity that _depends on the data_, both the cardinality and the specific instance. fₚ is the theoretical function that would be the exact minimizer of these overall possible functions )

 We would like a solution whose test error is close to the best possible test error.

-There is no solution, for at least two reasons
+There is no solution, for at least two reasons:

 1. There is no expectation, the computation of it extremely hard or impossible